 Our stained glass windows are bulging, sagging and bowing.
 Why is this?

 A stained glass window consists of many individual pieces of glass held together by strips of lead caming.
 The average life of the window is usually 70 to 100 years.
 As the lead and putty decay, the entire structure of the window begins to weaken under its own weight.
-Expansion and contraction of the lead due to heat from poorly ventilated exterior protective coverings also contribute to the windows movement.
+Expansion and contraction of the lead due to heat from poorly ventilated exterior protective coverings also contribute to the window’s movement.
 The sagging and bowing are evidence of the final stages of this process.

 If this problem is not addressed, the glass will crack or fall out of the caming until the window eventually collapses.
 However, proper restoration can extend the life of the stained glass window for up to another 100 years.

 Our stained glass windows are between 70 and 100 years old.
+What signs of deterioration should we look for?

 When you inspect your windows, be sure to use a bright light and look for the following signs of decay: